Connect

 Hi Sunshine, we’re thrilled to have a chance to learn your story today.
 So, before we get into specifics, maybe you can briefly walk us through how you got to where you are today?

-I’m thrilled to share the story behind my journey to becoming a mental health advocate and spiritual medium.
+Thank you Voyage Austin!
+I am absolutely honored to share my journey to becoming a spiritual medium and mental health advocate!
 The mission of Betting On Love! is “to speak candidly about the intersection of mental health and spirituality.”
-This work stems from deeply personal roots, so I truly appreciate your mission to create spaces for storytelling, as stories are a powerful fabric of our lives and one web that connects us all.
-In my first interview last September, I shared a little about my spiritual awakening, which began with hearing a voice.
-While the journey was challenging, I now identify as a spiritual medium.
-I call the voice I hear “Spirit,” and Spirit communicates with me regularly through dreams, meditation, and psychedelic work.
-Conversations with Spirit feel natural, like talking with a friend, but the insights are very profound, beyond what I could come up with on my own.
-And these insights fall into four categories of “teachings”: meditation techniques, personal (how to love ourselves and take care of our bodies), interpersonal (how to be loving in relationships while speaking our truth), and existential (the nature of reality).
-I have shared some of my story on my YouTube channel (@Sunshine_Grace), as well as The Mindful Empath and The Mission After podcasts.
-So today, I appreciate the opportunity to dive deeper into my life before becoming a medium, and how that lead to me doing advocacy work to help normalize voice-hearing and mystical experiences.
+My public-facing work stems from deeply personal roots, so I truly appreciate your mission to create spaces for storytelling, as stories are a powerful fabric of our lives and a web that connects us all.
+In another magazine interview last September, I shared a little about my spiritual awakening, which began with hearing a voice.
+While the journey of going from an atheist one day—to hearing the word of the Divine the next—was challenging, I have integrated so much, and now identify as a spiritual medium.
+I call the voice that I hear “Spirit,” and Spirit communicates with me almost daily through dreams, meditation, and psychedelic work.
+Conversations with Spirit feel natural, like talking with a friend, but the insights are very profound—beyond what I could come up with on my own.
+Spirit’s teachings fall into four categories: meditation techniques (which are “how to feel safe in our bodies while staying in the present moment”), personal (these are about self-love and self-respect, and include ethics), interpersonal teachings (how to be loving in relationship, and still speak our truth), and existential teachings (what I call “the big questions”, covering what happens when we die, etc.).
+I have began creating short films to talk about these teachings and my own experiences as a medium on my YouTube channel (@Sunshine_Grace), and have done several podcast interviews about it.
+So today, I appreciate the opportunity to dive deeper into my life before becoming a medium, and how that lead to me doing advocacy work to help normalize voice-hearing, mystical experiences, and having psychic gifts.

-TEENAGE YEARS & EARLY ADULTHOOD: CLIMBING OUT OF HOMELESSNESS At age 17, I graduated high school a year early, eager to start college—but then life took “a sharp right turn”.
+TEENAGE YEARS & EARLY ADULTHOOD…CLIMBING OUT OF HOMELESSNESS: At age 17, I graduated high school a year early, eager to start college—but then “life took a sharp right turn”.
 Unexpectedly kicked out of my mom’s house, I found myself homeless, living out of my car.
 Consumed by shame over my dysfunctional home life, and too embarrassed to ask for help, my college dreams vanished.
 Homelessness brought constant fear for my safety, deteriorating health, and a crushing sense of invisibility due to classism.
 Imposter syndrome triggered panic attacks that left emotional scars I wouldn’t address until my mid-40s.
-So for four years, I worked multiple jobs and couch surfed.
-A brief stay with a relative ended when their boyfriend sexually harassed me, forcing me to find shelter again.
+For four years, I worked multiple jobs and couch surfed.
+A brief stay with a relative ended when their boyfriend sexually assaulted me, forcing me to seek shelter again.
 Slowly though, I rebuilt my life.
-And at 21, while working three jobs, I finally was able to start taking classes at a local community college.
+And at age 21, while working three jobs, I finally was able to start taking classes at a local community college.
 Thankfully, rising out of the ashes from homelessness gave me an invaluable gift: the knowing that I could survive and rebuild, no matter what.
 Losing everything—possessions, identity, and security—and then finding my way back, forged a deep confidence and inner self-sufficiency.
-This post-traumatic growth and inner of “strong survivor” became another foundation of my identity, and empowered me in the years ahead to take risks that I would have never taken otherwise.
+This post-traumatic growth and identity of “strong survivor” became another foundation in my self-concept, and empowered me in the years ahead to take risks that I would have never taken otherwise.

 Can you talk to us a bit about the challenges and lessons you’ve learned along the way.
 Looking back would you say it’s been easy or smooth in retrospect?

-MY SPIRITUAL CRACKING OPEN & BECOMING A VOICE HEARER In June 2022, during my trip to Costa Rica to drink ayahuasca, I began hearing a voice and experiencing profound mystical moments in both my dreams and waking states.
+MY SPIRITUAL CRACKING OPEN & BECOMING A VOICE HEARER: In June of 2022, during a trip to Costa Rica to drink ayahuasca for the first time, I began hearing a voice and experiencing profound mystical incidences in both my dreams and waking states, in the middle of ceremony that week.
 In the weeks and months that followed, the mystical experiences continued.
 I trusted the voice that I was hearing because it would send me the most overwhelming feeling of love through my dreams—such a pure, unfiltered love that was so intense, I would wake up crying and unable to speak.
 This happened three times.
 I would say that this love was “redemptive” because it left me feeling whole in a way I’d never known.
-And that’s how I knew that whatever was communicating with me was true, and could be trusted.
-Grippingly, seven months into this, my path became painful and disorienting.
-I experienced what I now understand as “shamanic illness,” lasting a year and nine months.
-It was like breaking every bone in my body, not being able to get out of bed, but then having to learn to walk again.
+(I’ve learned since that this is called “the love experience”!)
+And it was these “love experiences” that made me know that whatever was communicating with me was true, and could be trusted.
+Grippingly, a few months into this, my path became painful and disorienting.
+I experienced what I now understand as “shamanic illness,” lasting a year and nine months in total.
+During the worst of it, it was like breaking every bone in my body, not being able to get out of bed, but then having to learn to walk again.
 In addition to the physical crisis, I broke emotionally and psychologically.
 The worst of it though, was the existential crisis I experienced simultaneously.
-It was as if my whole world was turned upside down, I was a paraplegic in a body cast, my mind was constantly being stabbed by daggers, and my heart shattered…all at the same time.
-It was a deeply raw and disturbing time, which I reference in my YouTube video “Ayahuasca & Spiritual Awakenings – My Story.”
-Though I haven’t shared the most painful details of my story yet, I will eventually, as I know it can help others who feel alone in their experience of voice hearing.
-Interestingly, in the midst of this isolation and darkness, this journey was also awe-inspiring.
+The worse five months felt like my nervous system was literally being fried, my body was shattered and in a body cast, my brain was being attacked by unmerciful, stabbing daggers, and I was told that if I uttered a word about it, I would be called “crazy”.
+It was a deeply raw and disturbing time, which I reference in my YouTube video Ayahuasca & Spiritual Awakenings – My Story.
+Though I haven’t shared the most painful details of this story publicly yet, I will some day—because I know that it can help others who feel alone in their experience of voice hearing.
+Interestingly, in the midst of this isolation and darkness, my journey was simultaneously awe-inspiring.
 What I was learning from Spirit, though extremely difficult at first, eventually would become life changing.
-But it would take me nearly two years to begin speaking openly about my experiences.
+It would take me nearly two years to begin feeling safe enough in my body, and safe enough to start speaking about my experiences.

 Thanks for sharing that.
 So, maybe next you can tell us a bit more about your work?

-THE VALUE OF SHAMANIC ILLNESS TO SOCIETY It’s important to me to talk about spiritual awakenings in general, but shamanic illness in particular, because not every spiritual awakening is excruciating like shamanic illness, nor as misunderstood.
-Having endured a treacherous awakening myself, I deeply understand the maddening state of extreme isolation, fracturing confusion, and paranoid terror that it can bring on, shoving even the most grounded humans into a psychotic state.
-Not fully understanding the purpose of it when I was going through it, and living in a dualistic society that generally discounts a unity of consciousness perspective, being a Westerner intensified the heartbreak of my experience.
-So please let me share a little here, about what I’ve learned: More generally speaking, at their core, spiritual awakenings serve to expand consciousness and help a species move towards a non-dual perspective of reality.
-In Hinduism, this is known as “advaita (“not two”), in Bon as “primordial purity”, in Mahayana Buddhism as “sunyata” (“emptiness”), and in some shamanistic cultures, as “Seeing” or “Oneness”.
-From an individual perspective, if we didn’t have free will, we wouldn’t have the option to know true peace and happiness.
-It is only through our choices that we awaken.
-Shamanic illness, specifically though, is an ancient process initiated by the spiritual world that transmutes the individual, often unrelentingly and at breakneck speed.
+More generally speaking, at their core, spiritual awakenings serve to expand consciousness in a species.
+In Hinduism, this is known as “advaita (“not two”), in Bon as “primordial purity”, in Mahayana Buddhism as “śūnyatā” (“emptiness”), and in some shamanistic cultures, as “Seeing” or “Oneness”.
+From an individual perspective, it is only through our choices that we awaken.
+After all…if we didn’t have free will, we wouldn’t even have the option to know true peace!
+Shamanic illness is an ancient process initiated by the spiritual world that transmutes the individual, often unrelentingly, unwillingly, and at breakneck speed.
 And as Spirit told me once, “It can last for months or even years.”
 Traditionally recognized in shamanic societies as a path that one cannot choose, it has several important purposes.
-It is in this context that, for tens of thousands of years, that shamanic illness has served to:
+It is in this context, for tens of thousands of years, that shamanic illness has served to:

 • Fourthly, because of the deep suffering that is inherent in shamanic illness, the individual eventually emerges as a more compassionate and sincere being.